The Catacombs Catacombs Credits Guide

 Johnson and Cyril Forster

 Born Brian Johncock in 1939, Johnson started work at the Cement and Concrete Research Association at Wexham Springs.
 After 6 months, he was desperate to get away from mixing concrete.
-He went into the local pub and met Les Bowie, the Canadian born special effects designer.
+He went into the local pub and talked to his neighbour, Les Bowie, the Canadian born special effects designer.
 Bowie got him a job at Anglo Scottish Pictures at Shepperton, in 1957.
 Johnson learned the film business by sweeping floors, loading film, and occasionally helping Bowie in his small special effects studio at the studio.
 For his national service (compulsory military service), Johnson spent two years in the RAF working on instrument landing systems.
 When he left the RAF, he met Les Bowie again and joined him as a special effects technician, working on The Day The Earth Caught Fire (1961) and Phantom Of The Opera (1962).

 Johnson was contacted by Derek Meddings, who he had worked with as a matte painter when he worked at Anglo Scottish.
 Meddings was special effects designer at Gerry Anderson's AP Films.
 Johnson joined AP Films to run a special effects second unit, starting on the last episodes of Supercar, followed by Fireball XL5 and Stingray, and the second series of Thunderbirds.
 The second unit shot the effects for alternate episodes, so was essentially a second main unit; a third unit led by Ian Scoones did pick-up shots.
 He was also working with Bowie on Hammer films, including Taste The Blood Of Dracula (1969) and When Dinosaurs Ruled The Earth (1969).